raulrpearson/.github/profile/README.md

 # TV Labs

 TV Labs builds tools that solve real problems in Smart TV app development and testing.
-Our cloud platform gives you remote access to actual devices, eliminating hardware procurement headaches while supporting vision and appium-baseed test automation.
+Our cloud platform gives you remote access to actual devices, eliminating hardware procurement headaches while supporting vision and Appium-based test automation.
 We're focused on practical solutions that reduce the frustration of cross-platform TV app development.

 ### OSS Projects